LLNL/protlib-designer/README.md

 where $w$ is the wild-type sequence, and $p(x_i = a_j | w)$ is the probability of the mutant residue $a_j$ at position $i$ given the wild-type sequence $w$ as estimated by a Protein Language Model (PLM) or an Inverse Folding model (or any other deep learning model).
 For example, in [Antibody Library Design by Seeding Linear Programming with Inverse Folding and Protein Language Models](https://www.biorxiv.org/content/10.1101/2024.11.03.621763v1), we used the scores computed by the [ProtBert](https://pubmed.ncbi.nlm.nih.gov/34232869/) and [AntiFold](https://arxiv.org/abs/2405.03370) models.

-### Compute Input Data using Protein Language Models
+### Computing Input Data using Protein Language Models

 We provide a set of scoring functions that can be used to compute the scores for the input data.
 The scoring functions are defined in the `protlib_designer/scorer` module.
 To use this functionality, you need to install additional dependencies: